psu-libraries/researcher-metadata/README.md

 - **jsonapi-serializer**: is what we're using for serialization.

 ### NPM Packages
 - **swagger-ui-dist**: serves up live, interactive API documentation as part of our site.
 Basically provides a sandbox where users can read about the endpoints and then "try them out".
-It builds all of this from the API file we build from swagger-blocks.
+It builds all of this from the API file we build from Rswag.

 ### Suggested API Development Workflow
 - Document the new endpoint using the Rswag DSL.
 Then generate the swagger manifest with `rake rswag:specs:swaggerize`.
 Pro tip: Until you get the hang of the DSL, you can use the [interactive swagger editor](https://editor.swagger.io/) for guidance and to check that you have valid Swagger 2.0.
 Try it out by pasting in the current API file as a starting point: ``` pbcopy < public/api_docs/v1/swagger.yaml ```